pandafeeder/learn_django_by_example/README.md

    **>>create.create()**

-   This will save INDEXs into the TABLEs like following:
+   This will save INDEXs into the TABLEs.
+And we got the following recoreds:

    ***Company TABLE***